Karopsy/Lunar-South-Polar-illumination-maps-/README.md

 3) Create a movie of the illumination maps for a cool representation. (see the uploaded example)

 4) Keep the georeferencing metadata for each maps so that they can be further used in ARCGis or any other software using GeoTIFF files.

+If you have any questions/remarks you can contact me, I would be happy to answer your questions!